DAY ONE | TUESDAY, JUNE 11

 Georgia Hizon, Director, Regulatory Operations, FRESENIUS KABI

-4:00 MACHINE LEARNING MODULE: INCREASING EFFICIENCY WITHIN REGULATORY OPERATIONS AND SUBMISSIONS
+3:45 MACHINE LEARNING GROUP DISCUSSION: INCREASING EFFICIENCY WITHIN REGULATORY OPERATIONS AND SUBMISSIONS

 CASE STUDY: Employing machine learning within regulatory operations lessens time spent on repetitive technical functions and allows submissions teams to devote manpower toward future submissions and outcomes.
 Embracing the implementation of artificial intelligence positions regulatory operations groups to better leverage saved time evolving as a strategic and central point of the submissions process.
 Determining the level of impact from the inclusion of AI and machine learning allows regulatory operations groups to forecast future responsibilities.